 Program Coordinator, Franklin Humanities Institute

 Sarah Rogers grew up in a small town in northeastern North Carolina called Rich Square.
-She earned her BA from Duke University, majoring in English and Medieval and Renaissance Studies.
+She earned her BA from Duke University, double majoring in English and Medieval and Renaissance Studies.
 She studied abroad with the Duke in Berlin program, and, after graduating, she won a Fulbright English Teaching Assistant grant to Germany, where she worked as a teaching assistant in a secondary school in Berlin.